Flooristics, LLC

 2. Porcelain tiles are more expensive than ceramic tiles.

-3. They are harder than standard ceramic tiles because they are more dense.
+3. They are harder than standard ceramic tiles because they are denser.

-4. Porcelain tiles have a water absorption rate of less than .5 percent, because of its density, making them ideal for areas with high moisture.
+4. Porcelain tiles have a water absorption rate of less than .5 percent, because of their density, making them ideal for areas with high moisture.

 5. Due to density, porcelain tiles are heavier than ceramic tiles and are more difficult to cut and install.

-6. Porcelain tiles need a special cement adhesive that is suited for the weight of each tile, because a standard ceramic tile adhesive simply isn’t strong enough.
+6. Installers need a special cement adhesive for porcelain tiles that can support their weight, because standard ceramic tile adhesive isn’t strong enough.

-9. Porcelain makes a fine surface for glazing, which expands the design and décor possibilities or they can be left unglazed.
+9. Porcelain provides a fine surface for glazing, which expands design and décor possibilities.
+Manufacturers can also leave it unglazed.

 If porcelain tile is the right choice for a job, it will add a lot to the work or living space.
-Many clients prefer porcelain tile over other types of wall or floor coverings.
+Many clients prefer this kind of tile over other types of wall or floor coverings.

 Filed Under: Floor Safety, Flooring Help, Tile and Stone Tagged With: ceramic tiles, glazed porcelain tile, porcelain and ceramic, porcelain clay tile, porcelain tile, porcelain tiles, what is porcelain tile